openebs-archive/node-disk-manager/README.md

 Before building the image locally, you need to setup your development environment.
 The detailed instructions for setting up development environment, building and testing are available [here](./BUILD.md).

 #### Push Image
-By default travis pushes the docker image to `openebs/node-disk-manager-amd64`, with *ci* as well as commit tags.
+By default Github Action pushes the docker image to `openebs/node-disk-manager`, with *ci* tags.
 You can push to your custom registry and modify the ndm-operator.yaml file for your testing.

 # License